closekn/KnuthMorrisPratt.jl/README.md

 A Julia implementation of the Knuth-Morris-Pratt algorithm for string searching.

+## Feature

+Find the first occurrence of a keyword in the text.

 ## Install

 - Press ']'' in Julia's REPL to enter package mode.